certbot/certbot/README.rst

 ..
 Do not modify this comment unless you know what you're doing. tag:features-end

 For extensive documentation on using and contributing to Certbot, go to https://certbot.eff.org/docs.
+If you would like to contribute to the project, you should read our `developer guide <https://certbot.eff.org/docs/contributing.html>`.